schibsted/spid-tech-docs/resources/articles/callbacks.md

 * Order status changes
 * User status changes

-Further callbacks are planned for future versions of SPiD, such as user and subscription changes.

 ## Callback requests

 When an object changes, an HTTP POST request will be made to the client-defined